If you’ve recently had a chemical peel at a dermatologist’s office or medical spa, there’s a good chance your skin professional used a PCA peel.

 Plus, there’s also a blend of niacinamide, fraxinus excelsior bark extract, and silanetriol.
 This combination of ingredients reduces eye puffiness, dark circles and under-eye bags while providing antioxidant protection.

-Bottom Line: PCA Ideal Complex Revitalizing Eye Gel combines an anti-aging peptide with plant extracts and stem cells to reduce signs of aging around the eyes.
+Bottom Line: PCA Ideal Complex Revitalizing Eye Gel combines an anti-aging peptide with plant extracts to reduce signs of aging around the eyes.

 PCA Hydraluxe moisturizer definitely feels luxurious with its rich, silky texture that leaves skin feeling soft and supple, not greasy or sticky.
 It’s an excellent moisturizer for all skin types thanks to a combination of quite a few beneficial ingredients.